jemacom/cryptomon/Readme.md

 * `api` HTTP-API Service that exposes a HTTP endpoint that returns the up-to-date list of top coins prices.

 Those microservices use HTTP to communicate with each others.

+## Technical choices

+* `pricingsvc` uses a CoinMarketCap client `github.com/coincircle/go-coinmarketcap` to get the prices of all cryptocurrencies.

+* `rankingsvc` uses a CryptoCompare client `github.com/lucazulian/cryptocomparego` to get the ranking.

+* We use `multi-stage builds` feature of Docker to build small images.

+* `Docker compose` help us with the orchestration discovery of services.

+* We use `Golang` because we love it !

 ## Run